Carlton Communications: Acquisitions

 The future Prime Minister, David Cameron was director of corporate affairs at Carlton from July 1994 to February 2001, his only venture into employment outside of the political world.
-Within six months the company expressed its concerns that the government "must allow ITV firms the commercial freedom already granted to the BBC to expand their businesses abroad" and that the restrictions of the Broadcasting Act 1990 should be replaced by normal competition policy, allowing further consolidation among ITV companies.

 Carlton expanded its non-TV interests by acquiring the Rank Organisation's film library as well as the cinema advertising company Cinema Media (formerly Rank Screen Advertising), the UK's largest cinema sales house at the time, from The Rank Group, renaming it Carlton Screen Advertising.
 In 1997, along with Granada and British Sky Broadcasting, Carlton bid successfully for the UK national digital terrestrial television licence.
 Sky was excluded from the eventual company, ONdigital, for competition reasons, and this marked the start of Granada and Carlton working more closely together.

 In early January 1999, the company bought the ITC television and film library from PolyGram/Seagram for £91 million, which reunited the programme library of Associated Television and Central Television and doubled the stock of its library division Carlton International, by giving it a total of 15,000 hours of programming.
 Carlton chairman Michael Green said: "The ITC library is a jewel in the crown.
 We can now unite it with the other gems from Britain's film and television heritage in our excellent library."
 From September 1999, Central Broadcasting and Westcountry Television were re-branded as Carlton.
 This later paved the way for the eventual downgrading of all of ITV's regional identities, though the names were never fully dropped as their news programmes Central News and Westcountry Live continued, and eventually returned to the air (albeit as ITV1 Central and ITV1 Westcountry) in 2004.
 In 2000, United Business & Media proposed a merger with Carlton.
-However, the parties were outmanoeuvred by Granada, which took over only the television interests of UNM (the rest of the company remains in existence).
-The broadcasting arm of HTV (though not the majority of its production operations) were sold to Carlton for competition reasons, becoming the company's final major acquisition.
+However, the parties were outmanoeuvred by Granada, which took over only the television interests of UNM (the rest of the company remained in existence).
+The broadcasting arm of HTV (though not the majority of its production operations) were sold to Carlton.

 In 1999, Technicolor continued expansion with the acquisitions of wholly owned businesses in Canada and Australia and started the development of digital cinema within two years.
 In 2001, Technicolor was sold to Thomson multimedia for $1.9bn and in 2002 ITV Digital (the renamed ONdigital) collapsed.